Skip to main content

 Braces

-Every patient is different and ever smile is unique, on average, patients may wear braces for a range of time between 6 months to 2 years – sometimes more, sometimes less.
+Every patient is different and every smile is unique, on average, patients may wear braces for a range of time between 6 months to 2 years – sometimes more, sometimes less.

 Brushing and flossing can be slightly more complicated with braces, but it’s worth the extra effort to take care of your smile properly.
 Use a “tree brush” to check behind your archwire for any remaining food.
 An electric toothbrush can make it easy to remove plaque in tiny, hard-to-reach spots – precisely like the areas around your braces.
 Many people wearing braces use a water flosser in addition to regular floss to make sure they’ve removed any food from in between teeth and around brackets.